mlwrogers/cpaas-sandbox/docs/sms/send_batch_out_bound_sms.md

 nav_order: 2
 ---

+# Send a batch of SMS with different content

 The JSON body used to send a batch of SMS to multiple destinations, each with its own message.

 ```js